On the asymptotic rate of convergence of Stochastic Newton algorithms and their Weighted Averaged versions: The stochastic Newton algorithm

 Note that this result has been achieved independently of the work of \cite{LP2020}.

 The central limit theorem established in Theorem \ref{thetatlc} requires convergence rates of the Hessian estimates by Assumption \ref{(H2b)}.
 This can been often ensured at the price of technical results (such as the Lipschitz continuity of the Hessian or a quite large number of bounded moments of $X$).
+Note that Assumption \ref{(H2b)} is required in the proof to make the rest terms (see \eqref{dectheta}) negligible, and let the martingale term govern the rate of convergence.
+Relaxing such an assumption in view of obtaining similar theoretical guarantees should be doable but requires to consequently modify the proof strategy.
 In Section \ref{subsec::convwasn}, we will see how to relax Assumption \ref{(H2b)} for a modified version of the stochastic Newton algorithm.